paperai/pdfanno/README.md

 ## Features
 * Simple and easy-to-use user interface
-* Not installation is required.
+* No installation is required.
 * Client-only application.
 No communication with server.
 * Multi-user support